ethannicholas/Frost/docs/weakReferences.md

     Console.printLine(child.parent.get())

-The `@weak` annotation simply instructs Panda to perform these steps automatically; there is no behavioral difference between using `panda.core.Weak` and `@weak`.
+The `@weak` annotation simply instructs Frost to perform these steps automatically; there is no behavioral difference between using `frost.core.Weak` and `@weak`.

 Using a weak reference after it is destroyed
 --------------------------------------------